anozman/CS_3203/README.md

 In this assignment, we were instructed to create a REST API using Node.js.
 Using a JSON file as the data to manipulate, we created GET, POST, PUT, DELETE commands.
 Front end created to interact with the API using basiic forms provided by HTML5

+SEE CS_ASSIGNMENT2 for a more detailed README file

 ## Project Playbook

 This was the course project that was designed by myself and a partner.
 This code is itentical to the original repo, found here: